2sic/2sxc-docs/2sxc Docs Generator/pages/guides/app-code/index.md

 ### Rules

-1. All of the helper code must be placed in the folder `/App_Code/`.
+1. All of the helper code must be placed in the folder `/ThisApp/Code`.
-    * _The folder `App_Code` is a known .net system folder_
     * _Sub folders are not supported yet._
 1. All of the helper code must be in a file with the extension `.cs`.
-1. All of the helper classes must be in the namespace `App.Code`.
+1. All of the helper classes must be in the namespace `ThisApp.Code`.

 ## How It Works